ngrx-utils/ngrx-utils/README.md

 ### ngLet directive

-* You will find yourself often use `*ngIf="stream$ | async as stream" to subscribe to an observable property and rename it to a template variable.
-The downside of this approach is the template will be removed even when you really want to use the value`false`,`0`... or when you use 2 observable property nested in template like this:
+* Do you find yourself often use `*ngIf="stream$ | async as stream" to subscribe to an observable property and rename it to a template variable?
+The downside of this approach is the template will be removed even when you really want to use the value`false`,`0`... or when you use 2 non-related observable property nested in template like this:

 ```typescript
 @Component({